Quebec Route 161

-Route 161 is a north/south highway south of the St. Lawrence River in Quebec, Canada.
-Its current northern terminus is east of the junction of Autoroute 55 in Saint-Wenceslas, and its southern terminus is at the border of Maine in the USA, where it continues as Maine State Route 27.
+Route 161 is a north/south highway south of the St. Lawrence River in the regions of Centre-du-Québec, Chaudière-Appalaches and Estrie in the province of Quebec, Canada.
+Its current northern terminus is at Autoroute 20 in Sainte-Eulalie, just east of the junction of Autoroute 55, while its southern terminus is at the border of Maine in the USA, where it continues as Maine State Route 27.
+Previously the highway continued to Route 155 in Saint-Célestin, but that section was decommissioned in 2006 when Autoroute 55 was completed.

 On July 6, 2013, the route was severed at Lac-Mégantic, Quebec by an oil train derailment.
 Ministry of Transport consultants began surveying a site for a new bridge across the Chaudière River in August 2013.